jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

         return $error;
     }
 ```
+### getUserPic
-getUserPic will return user pic if the user with the email exists,
+this method will return user pic if the user with the email exists,
 if not false is returned
 ```php
     public function getUserPic(string $email): string|bool